 The breakfast menu at Java Kai is extensive, so whether you’re a sweet or savory breakfast person, you’ll find something delicious.
 I love their Tropical Waffles and my husband fills up on their breakfast burritos for a post-surfing fuel-up.

 #12 Banana Joe’s Fruit Stand

 It doesn’t get more local than Banana Joe’s Fruit Stand, which has been open to the public since 1986.
 Here you’ll find locally-sourced tropical and exotic fruits, along with fruit frosties, made entirely of….you guessed it, fruit.
 Banana Joe’s sources fruit that you’ll recognize (bananas, pineapples, etc.) as well as fruit that you might be seeing for the first time – like atemoya and rambutan.

 Last time I visited Banana Joe’s, I picked up some fresh pineapple and brought it back to the bar at our hotel.
 The bartender used it to make me a fresh fruity cocktail – and it was incredible.

 A fruit frosty is one of the best breakfasts in Kauai, but note that the fruit stand doesn’t open until 9:30am.
 So if you’re an early riser, you’ll probably need a snack before you pick one up.

 There you Have it – the best places to eat in Kauai!

 I hope this guide helps you decide where to eat in Kauai!
 Now that you know where to find the best places to eat in Kauai, I can help you with packing, too.
-Check out my guide to packing for Hawaii, as well as my favorite beauty products to bring on beach trips.
+Check out my guide to packing for Hawaii, my shop for travel products and accessories, as well as my favorite beauty products to bring on beach trips.

 Pin it for later!